Overview of Settings > Page Builder

 Page Builder comes with the Font Awesome, Foundation, and WordPress Dashicons icon sets.
 You can also add your own icon sets through this UI, by helping you upload custom sets from Fontello or IcoMoon to your Media Library.

-See the article about icon sets.
+For help and tips creating custom icon sets, see the article about icon sets.

 Editing tab (Version 1.9 and earlier)